 The portrait uses dark colors, following the Spanish-influenced fashion of the time, with sophisticated modulations of blacks and browns, which interact with the red curtain in the background, which in turns opens to reveal a view of the sky streaked by clouds, an evident homage to the Venetian pictorial tradition.

-The recently restored painting showed the presence of widespread inconsistent glazing, overpainting, and inpainting, carried out over the original surface.
+At the beginning of its restoration, the painting showed the presence of widespread inconsistent glazing, overpainting, and inpainting, carried out over the original surface.
 A line of filler, now removed, extended in the center for the entire length of the painting, creating a significant visual disturbance.

 Most of the damage was probably caused by an intervention carried out before the painting was put up for sale on the antiquarian market.
 After that, the painting was subject to two restoration interventions in the 1940s and 1970s, which however failed to recreate the original color tone.